Ngā tauira Students

 PLANNING 100G Creative Communities: An Introduction to Planning

-This course explores the evolution of urban planning ideas and practice, as a context for critically thinking about current issues and how New Zealand cities might be shaped from now on.
+Consider the evolution of urban planning ideas and practice as a context for current issues and the reshaping of New Zealand cities from now on.

 POLITICS 107G New Zealand Politics